ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 ### 404

-Payment Order could not be found.
+Payment order could not be found.

 `payment_order_id` does not match a payment order